-- Why did you choose Hamilton College?

-- What have you learned from your past jobs/experiences?

-- What were your biggest responsibilities?

-- What did you like most/least about your last job?

-- Whom may we contact for references?
+- Why did you choose Hamilton College? - What have you learned from your past jobs/experiences? - What were your biggest responsibilities? - How does your previous experience relate to this position? - What did you like most/least about your last job? - Whom may we contact for references?